 However, you might choose a different appliance for your case.
-Go to our marketplace and pick one of the systems.
+Go to our Public Marketplace and pick one of the systems.
 Be aware that you need to put an exact name to the parameter

-CentOS 7 - KVM is a valid option.
+CentOS 7 - KVM is a fine option.

 miniONE gives you an option to extend the deployment by adding additional hypervisor nodes at the edge.
 To do so simply add an option